lukasxlabrie/learn-powershell/Notes/notes04.md

 - Mandatory spaces between cmdlet and parameters.
 - Parameters start with `-` and are not case sensitive.

+** If the parameter has a value, a space will come between the parameter name and its value.

 PowerShell Command Components

 | Term         | Description                                                                 |